Valle, Norway: Coat of arms

 The coat of arms was granted on 11 May 1984.
-The official blazon is "Gules five saltires couped Or in saltire (På raud grunn fem gull Andreas-krossar, 2-1-2).
+The official blazon is "Gules, five saltires couped Or in saltire (På raud grunn fem gull Andreas-krossar, 2-1-2).
 This means the arms have a red field (background) and the charge is a group of five saltire (St. Andrew's cross).
 The crosses are couped which means they are cut off or separate and they are laid out in saltire which means they are in the form of an X, in the pattern 2-1-2, together forming a larger cross.
-The crosses have a tincture of Or which means it is colored yellow most of the time, but if it is made out of metal, then gold is used.
+The crosses have a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The design was based on the diagonal beams forming construction and decoration in old Norwegian wooden churches, especially decorating the railings of the second floor balconies.
 This design was part of the medieval Hylestad Stave Church, located in Rysstad.
 This pattern is also used in traditional Setesdal sweaters that have long been made and worn in the municipality.
 The arms were designed by Daniel Rike.
+The municipal flag has the same design as the coat of arms.